GeoffreyOgembo/GeoffreyOgembo/README.md

 - 🌱  I'm a Student In Moringa School
 - 💞️ art I'm a self-taught UI/UX designer
 - 📫 I'm a Information Technoogy student
-- 📫 You can see some of my projects on my portfolio
+- 📫 You can see some of my projects on my https://personal-portfolio-tawny-sigma.vercel.app/